 Wise Idea: Pick a domain for your database application that all members

 of the group understand reasonably well.
 If only one member of a group

-understands the data domain, and that member catches dengue fever at an
+understands the data domain, and that member catches smallpox at an

 inconvenient time, completing homework assignments satisfactorily will

 Frequently Asked Questions

 - Since this is a preliminary project proposal, how can we be sure

 what the role of each project member will be?
 How much detail should we include

 Answer: You don't have to